 * The lesson plan is a bad match for the students – Either the material is too difficult or is based on a topic that students know nothing about.
 For example, if you’re teaching a beginning level class and you want them to talk about current events in Syria, you will probably get very little discussion.

-- Students get into the practice of using English to communicate.
+- Your students will get into the practice of using English to communicate.
 This means it will be much easier for them to communicate in a real situation, such as living, working or travelling overseas.

-- Students can learn from each other.
-Students at higher levels can support those who are not as fluent.
+- – Students can learn from each other.
+Higher Level students can support those who are not as fluent.

-- Students get to know each other through group work, therefore creating a more cohesive class.
+- Your students will get to know each other through group work, therefore creating a more cohesive class.

 However, group work is not the only way to learn a language.
 Individual work and teacher-fronted activities also have their merits.

 Hall Houston teaches at National Taipei University of Nursing and Health Science.
 His articles have been published in periodicals such as It’s for Teachers, Modern English Teacher and English Teaching Professional.
 He has written 5 books including Brainstorming and Creative Output, both available on Amazon.